ricardoquesada/unijoysticle2/docs/user_guide.md

 | USB connector | Micro USB | Micro USB | Micro USB |
 | Release date | April 2019 | August 2021 | ???
 2022 |

-- [v2 / v2+ only] Toggle Mode button: Toggles between *Basic* and *Enhanced* mode (see below for further info)
-- [v2 A500 only] Swap button: Swaps joystick ports
-- [v2 A500 only] Mode button: switches between *Basic*, *Mouse* and *Enhanced* modes (see below for further info)
-- Reset button: Resets the device
-- Green / Red LEDs: Joystick 1 / Joystick 2 are attached
-- [v2 A500 only] Blue LED: Indicates that Bluetooth is On, meaning that new connections are accepted.
-- Power LED: Red in Unijoysticle 2 / 2 A500, Blue in 2+.
-If On, it means the device has current.
-- [v2 only] Self-Powered On/Off: When On, the Unijoysticle will be powered by the Commodore.
-- [v2+ / v2 A500 only] Prog Mode: If programming the firmware fails, press this button to force "programming mode".
-Legacy feature, might be removed in future revisions.

 Notes: